 You can also look at a picture for a second and think of it all your life.”
 Joan Miró

-Currently residing in Navi Mumbai, Maharashtra, India, this blog is my personal insight and observations on life and living in this remarkable county.
+This blog is my personal insight and observations on life and our planet.

 I have been using a camera since 1975, which is also the time I started rock climbing.
 Wild experiences in wilder places often make excellent subjects for images.
 As time progressed my image interests expanded.
 The common thread is often people and location.